 The third section, “LOVE,” takes Liz to Bali, where we meet the toothless guru Ketut.
 He helps Liz find a balance between the loving life from Italy and the spirituality from India.
 But really, it’s about her falling in love with the irresistible Brazilian divorcee Felipe (Javier Bardem).
 Because learning to love yourself is great, but it’s just as good to find the perfect man.
 As Liz literally sails off into the sunset at the end, you might just find yourself feeling a little empty (no matter how much pasta you’ve caved in and eaten after the sequence in Rome).

-The Good, The Bad, and The Ugly About the Eat Pray Love Movie
+The Good, The Bad, And The Ugly About The Eat Pray Love Movie

 While there is obviously nothing wrong with a woman being unhappy in what seems to be a perfect life, or in wanting to ‘find herself,’ the film completely refuses to address the privilege involved in Liz Gilbert’s story.
 How many of us would love to throw everything away and travel the globe but can’t because of responsibilities and finances?
-I’m willing to bet its quite a lot.
+I’m willing to bet it’s quite a lot.

 It doesn’t help that the film perpetuates the stereotype of the “Spiritual East” where westerners come to find enlightenment, nor that the journey of finding oneself ends with finding a man.

-Despite all these deliberate cliches, the film has quite a lot going for it.
+Despite all these deliberate clichés, the film has quite a lot going for it.
 Roberts plays the role of Elizabeth Gilbert beautifully, turning on that photogenic, 1000-watt smile of hers just enough times to convince us to root for her, even after you’ve found yourself wanting to hit the screen at her whining about finding herself but not actually trying.
 Perhaps her most relatable moment is when she tries and fails to avoid distractions while meditating.

 It is also truly beautiful to look at.
 With the scenic locales of green rice fields and majestic ruins, it’s easy to forget all its flaws and just enjoy the vibrant destinations.
 The rich cinematography creates a sort of idyllic sheen over both the sets and the characters.
 However, this, combined with the unhurried pace of the film creates a somewhat unrealistic view of travel.
-It also loses something by glossing over the struggles that most solo women travellers actually face.
+It also loses something by glossing over the struggles that most solo women travelers actually face.

 Whatever else the film does for you it’s sure to make you want to jump on a plane to Italy, India, or Bali.
-(Or maybe just make you want to order an extra large pizza).
+(Or maybe just make you want to order an extra-large pizza).